-The Bible offers no other path to salvation than to accept the Lord’s death as payment in full for the sins of our life.
-We can all sympathize with the “bad religion” experience you mention, but in Romans 1:18-20 Paul wrote that God has made Himself so obvious to us that men are without excuse.
+Most of us have had some form of the “bad religion” experience you mentioned, but in Romans 1:18-20 Paul wrote that God has made Himself so obvious to us that men are without excuse.
 And Jesus promised that everyone who seeks Him will find Him (Matt.
 7:7-8).